 - If the glue makes contact with your eyes, flush your eyes right away and call a doctor or emergency hotline.

-- Do not let children near the glue while in use and keep the glue in a place they cannot reach.
+- Do not let children near the glue while in use, and keep the glue out of reach.

 Frequently Asked Questions (FAQ)FAQ